alexmy21/lisa_meta/_1_README_poc.md

 - lisa_store.jl
 - lisa_neo4j.jl.

 First provides support for data ingestion and and building SQLiteDB presentation for the metadata graph.
-The second one is a tool that allows us to convert metadata graph in SQLiteDB into Neo4J Graph.
+The second one is a tool that allows us to convert metadata graph from SQLiteDB into Neo4J Graph.

 ## lisa_store.jl